dingmaotu/mql-sqlite3/README.md

 Below is a detailed comparison table of MQL and C/C++ APIs.
 If you are reading the official documentation, and you want to find the corresponding MQL API for the C API, use this table.
 This table also has comments about why a particular API is not included in this binding.
+This table might change if new APIs get added.

 <table border=0 cellpadding=0 cellspacing=0>
  <thead>